telerik-boneyard/backend-services-push-hybrid-advanced/README.md

    * A new or existing Backend Services project in your Platform account.
    * The project must be configured for push notifications as specified in the Backend Services [documentation](http://docs.telerik.com/platform/backend-services/features/push-notifications/setup).

-> In order to send a notification to a subset of users you will need a Telerik Platform[subscription plan](http://www.telerik.com/purchase/platform) that supports "Push to Segment".
+> In order to send a notification to a subset of users you will need a Telerik Platform [subscription plan](http://www.telerik.com/purchase/platform) that supports "Push to Segment".

 ### Showcased features of Telerik Backend Services ###